Federal Definitions of Assistive Technology

 The Tech Act described an assistive technology service as "any service that directly assists an individual with a disability in selection, acquisition or use of an assistive technology device."

-The Individuals with Disabilities Education Act (IDEA) of 2004 uses essentially the same definition as the Tech Act, adding an exception that excludes surgically implanted medical devices.
-An assistive technology device is defined as "any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.
-Exception. - The term does not include a medical device that is surgically implanted, or the replacement of such device." (§1401(B)).
+- In general — The term “assistive technology device” means any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve functional capabilities of a child with a disability.

-An assistive technology service is defined by IDEA 2004 as "any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device." (§1401(2)).
-The term includes:
+The term "assistive technology service" means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
+Such term includes—

 - the evaluation of the needs of such child, including a functional evaluation of the child in the child's customary environment;